Skip to content

 #Frequently Asked Questions

-#What does error 0xc1900101 mean?
+What does error 0xc1900101 mean?

-#Can I fix 0xc1900101 without updating drivers?
+Can I fix 0xc1900101 without updating drivers?

-#How much disk space do I need for a Windows upgrade?
+How much disk space do I need for a Windows upgrade?

-#Will I lose my files if the upgrade fails with 0xc1900101?
+Will I lose my files if the upgrade fails with 0xc1900101?

 Usually no. The upgrade rolls back to your previous Windows version with all files intact.
-However, data loss is possible in rare cases, so back up important files before upgrading.

-#Can antivirus software cause 0xc1900101?
+Can antivirus software cause 0xc1900101?

-#Should I use Windows Update or Media Creation Tool to upgrade?
+Should I use Windows Update or Media Creation Tool to upgrade?

-#How long does it take to fix error 0xc1900101?
+How long does it take to fix error 0xc1900101?